rebelsky/csc207c/_readings/tree-traversal.md

 exactly one predecessor.
 (For a variety of reasons, we typically call the predecessor of an element its "_parent_".)

 In contast to lists, in which each value (other than the last element) has exactly one successor, in trees, each value can have an arbitrary number of successors: one, two, three, even one hundred.
 Some elements have no successors.
-We call those "leaves".
-In a tree with one value, the root is a also the only leaf.
-Since we call a value's predecessor its "parent", we refer to a value's successors as "_children_".
-(The root/leaf terminology coexists strangely with the parent/child terminology.)
+We call those "_leaves_".
+In a tree with one value, the root is also the only leaf.
+Since we call a value's predecessor its "parent", we refer to a value's immediate successors as "_children_".
+(The root/leaf terminology coexists strangely with the family terminology.)
+The family metaphor continues with other terms.
+We refer to the children of one parent as "_siblings_", to the children of children (and the children of children of ...) as "_descdendants_", to the parents of parents (and the parents of parents of ...) as "_ancestors_", and so on and so forth.

 For much of this course, we will focus primarily on "_binary trees_", trees in which each value has zero, one, or two children.
 We name the children the "_left child_" and the "_right child".

 ### A sample tree

-For example, consider the following illustration of a tree.
+For example, consider the following ASCII illustration of a tree.

 ```
      a